Firefighter: Mental stress

 As with other emergency workers, firefighters may witness traumatic scenes during their careers.
 They are thus more vulnerable than most people to certain mental health issues such as post-traumatic stress disorder and suicidal thoughts and behaviors.
-Among women in the US, the occupations with the highest suicide rates are police and firefighters, with a rate of 14.1 per 100 000, according to the National Center for Injury Prevention and Control, CDC.
+Among women in the US, the occupations with the highest suicide rates are police and firefighters, with a rate of 14.1 per 100,000, according to the National Center for Injury Prevention and Control, CDC.
 Chronic stress over time attributes to symptoms that affect first responders, such as anxiousness, irritability, nervousness, memory and concentration problems can occur overtime which can lead to anxiety and depression.
 Mental stress can have long lasting affects on the brain.
 A 2014 report from the National Fallen Firefighters Foundation found that a fire department is three times more likely to experience a suicide in a given year than a line-of-duty death.
 Mental stress of the job can lead to substance abuse and alcohol abuse as ways of coping with the stress.
 The mental stress of fire fighting has many different causes.
 There are those they see on duty and also what they miss by being on duty.
 Firefighters schedules fluctuate by district.
 There are stations where fire fighters work 48 hours on and 48 hours off, whereas some allow 24 hours on and 72 hours off.
 The mental impact of missing a child's first steps or a ballet recital can take a heavy impact on first responders.
 There is also the stress of being on opposite shifts as a spouse or being away from family.

 When not on the scene of an emergency, firefighters remain on call at fire stations, where they eat, sleep, and perform other duties during their shifts.
 Hence, sleep disruption is another occupational hazard that they may encounter at their job.
+Some other hazards that firefighters can face on the job that can lead to mental stress is having no time for home life, unpredictable work, and even inadequate support systems.